16 Classic Thanksgiving Foods, Ranked from Foul to Festive by a Food Editor

 6. Cranberry Sauce

-I’m always the only one at the table going absolutely ham on the cranberry sauce.
-No matter how it’s served, this sour, colorful accompaniment pairs beautifully with everything else on the menu.
-Make it for me fresh with whole cranberries and bright citrus or give it to me in slabs adorned with indents from a can.
-I’m devouring it either way.
+Since I was a kid, I’ve always been the only one at the table going absolutely ham on the cranberry sauce.
+No matter how it’s served, this sour, colorful accompaniment pairs beautifully with every core menu component.
+It brightens up humdrum poultry, complements charred steak and cuts through the gamy notes of lamb.
+It pairs just as well with mashed potatoes as it does roasted carrots, herby stuffing and buttery breads of all kinds.
+Make it for me fresh with whole cranberries and citrus or give it to me in slabs, adorned with indents from a can—either way, I’m devouring it.

 5. Brussels Sprouts

-I need to know who Brussels’ PR agent is, because I’ve never seen a rebrand quite this successful.
+I need to know who Brussels’ PR rep is, because I’ve never seen a rebrand quite this successful.
 Once known as one of the most detestable vegetables known to man, sprouts are now beloved by The People.
-(Is it just me, or is there some kind of charred, chili crisp-topped iteration at every fancy brewery and gastropub?)
+(Is it just me, or is there some kind of charred, chili crisp-topped iteration at every fancy brewery and gastropub nowadays?
+And is their glam team also responsible for cauliflower’s, cabbage’s and mushrooms’ glow-ups?)
 Their deliciousness is fully dependent on how they’re cooked, but I’d say bacon fat is a foolproof starting point.

 4. Pumpkin Pie

 She’s the It Girl of Thanksgiving dinner for a reason.
 Creamy, warm-spiced and begging for its Instagram closeup, pumpkin pie epitomizes everything folks love about fall baking.
-Even your conflict-averse aunties will come to near blows over the last slice.
-That said, the custard filling can be a bit fussy to prepare (but no one’s going to complain if you opt for a store-bought pumpkin pie instead).
+Even your conflict-averse aunties (and conflict-loving sisters) will come to near blows over the last slice.
+That said, the custard filling can be a bit fussy to prepare, but no one’s going to complain if you opt for a store-bought pumpkin pie instead.
+Just have whipped cream at the ready, OK?

 3. Stuffing or Dressing

 ICYMI, stuffing is stuffed in the cavity of a turkey (or another animal) and cooked, while dressing is a general term for a type of seasoning or sauce that goes with food.
 Some sources say they’re the same thing, but stuffing is cooked in the bird and dressing isn’t.
+Po-ta-to, po-tah-to, right?
 Whatever you call this side, I’m eating at least three helpings of it, especially if it’s studded with bits of Italian sausage and teeming with fresh thyme.
-(I know I kinda talked s*** about cornbread earlier, but thisclassic Thanksgiving food is one use for it that I’ll devour with gusto.)
+I know I kinda talked s*** about cornbread earlier, but this classic Thanksgiving food is one use for it that I’ll devour with gusto.

 2. Mac and Cheese

 Odds are you have the boxed kind on the regular.
 But there’s something about a baked, over-the-top mac and cheese that feels celebratory and special.
-IMO, it all comes down to the quality of the cheeses and the noodles not being overcooked.
+IMO, it all comes down to the quality and diversity of the cheeses (a mix of melty, creamy and a little pungent, if you ask me) and the noodles not being overcooked.
 If you splurge on the good stuff and keep the texture al dente, this baked pasta is sure to steal the show.
 (I like mine with a generous dose of Louisiana-style hot sauce and a side of smoky, meaty collard greens, in case you’re wondering.)

 1. Pecan Pie